Introducing PlateIQ

 What is PlateIQ?

-PlateIQ is a FREE, all-in-one dashboard that provides all of the relevant data about a particular matchup.
+PlateIQ is an all-in-one dashboard that provides all of the relevant data about a particular matchup.
 You simply select a game from today’s slate, and it will automatically select the starting pitcher for that game and display his stats against each hitter he is expected to face.

 All of the basics that you expect can be found in the main hitter table at the top of the page: